 ~ H.L.
 Mencken

 That’s the bad news.
-Trump is real.
-Mencken’s nightmare scenario has arrived.
+Trump happened.
+Mencken’s nightmare scenario.
 And with him has come the raging anti-democratic policies of a Congress servile to his every whim.
 They are happily reflecting everything he IS: corrupt, racist, sexist and stupid.

-The good news, is that he’s temporary.
-The damage he’s doing is terrible and will be long-lasting.
+The good news, is that he’s temporary, and almost over.
+The damage he’s done and will continue doing for the next 2 months is terrible and will be long-lasting.
 But it will end one day, just as Senator Joe McCarthy’s era did, as Gingrich’s did, as Cheney’s did—and yes, as Caligula’s and Hitler’s did.
 But the day will come when we’ll be looking back on this insane epoch with hindsight.
 And remembering how hopeless it all felt at the time.
+And we begin to put it back together again at high noon on January 20th, 2021.

 This too shall pass.